Saratoga, California: History

 The town soon industrialized with the building of a furniture factory, grist mill, tannery, and paper factory.
 To commemorate this newfound productivity, the town was renamed again in 1863 as Bank Mills.
 In the 1850s, Jud Caldwell discovered springs which were called Pacific Congress Springs because the water had a mineral content similar to Congress Springs in Saratoga Springs, New York.
 In 1865 the town received its final name, Saratoga, after the city in New York.
 At the same time a resort hotel called Congress Hall was constructed at the springs, named after the famous resort Congress Hall at Saratoga Springs, New York.
 California's Congress Hall attracted tourists to the area until it burned down in 1903.
 These events would eventually lead to Saratoga being listed as a California Historical Landmark in 1950.

 Saratoga became agricultural like much of the rest of the valley; a few vineyards and orchards from this period remain today.
 The Miller-Melone Ranch is the last remaining prune ranch home in Saratoga and was listed on the National Register of Historic Places on April 1, 1993.
 After World War II, the town quickly became urbanized, and it incorporated in 1956 mostly to avoid being annexed by San Jose.
 A slogan during the campaign to incorporate the city of Saratoga was "Keep it rural," according to historian Willys I. Peck.
 Today the city serves as a bedroom community for upper class Silicon Valley tech workers and executives.

 Saratoga drew notoriety for the suicide of Audrie Pott, a 15-year-old Saratoga High School student, September 2012.
-The three teenagers who were charged with sexually assaulting Pott pleaded guilty and served time in juvenile hall for the sexual assault.
-Saratoga High School is depicted in Steven Spielberg's 2022 film The Fabelmans.
+The three teenagers who were charged with sexually assaulting Pott pleaded guilty and served one month in juvenile hall for the sexual assault, also for which the high school offered no repercussions.
+Saratoga High School is also depicted in Steven Spielberg's 2022 film The Fabelmans.